Skip to Content

 Offer various sizes and colours of play “birds’ eggs” for sorting into buckets or raffia/shredded paper nests.

-String up a low clothesline indoors for children to clip on “birds” made from paper, feathers and clippie-type clothespins.
+Set up a low indoor clothesline for children to attach “birds” made from paper, feathers, and clip-style clothespins.

 Here are two variations of edible bird nests: